 Furthermore, we have studied space shifts that solitons acquire after the collision.
-Soliton of the NLS equation always 15 acquire a positive constant shift $\delta x$ to its space position after interaction with other soliton moving with different velocity.
-The value of $\delta x$ is defined only by the amplitudes and velocities of the colliding solitons.
+Solitons of the NLS equation always acquire a positive constant shift δx to their space position after interaction with another soliton moving with a different velocity.
+The value of δx is defined only by the amplitudes and velocities of the colliding solitons.
 The interaction of solitons in the DZe equation also leads to the appearance of the space shifts.
-We show that the character of this effect is not universal ( $\delta x$ can be positive or negative) and is determined in addition by the soliton phases.
+We show that the character of this effect is not universal (δx can be positive or negative) and is determined in addition by the soliton phases.

 The inelasticity of soliton collisions in nonintegrable models may destroy the initially coherent wave groups.
-However, as 5 we have demonstrated here the total energy loss for interactions describing by the equation (1) does not exceed a few percent of energy of the solitons and we expect that observation of several subsequent soliton collisions is possible.
+However, as we have demonstrated here the total energy loss for interactions described by Eq.
+(1) does not exceed a few percent of energy of the solitons and we expect that observation of several subsequent soliton collisions will be possible.
 The study of the influence of the relative phase of the colliding solitons in the fully nonlinear model is of fundamental interest.
 As was shown by Dyachenko et al. (2016b), the DZ equation quantitatively describes strongly nonlinear phenomena at the surface of deep fluid.
-Thus we believe that the effects reported here for the solitons of the DZe equation can be also observed for the fully

-10 nonlinear Euler equations.
+Thus we believe that the effects reported here for the solitons of the DZe equation can also be observed for the fully nonlinear Euler equations.

-Pairwise collisions of solitons (or breathers) is an important elementary process that can be observed in the wave dynamics of arbitrary disturbed fluid surface.
-For example, the recent numerical simulations of the DZe equation demonstrate that an ensemble of interacting solitons can appear as a result of modulation instability driven by random perturbations of an unstable plane wave (Dyachenko et al. (2017a)).
-Another important field of studies is the turbulence of rarified soliton gas where

-15 pairwise collision processes play the key role in the formation of wave field statistics (see the recent works of Pelinovsky et al. (2013); Shurgalina and Pelinovsky (2016)).
-We believe that results presented here can serve as a starting point in analytical description of such processes.
+Pairwise collisions of solitons (or breathers) is an important elementary process that can be observed in the wave dynamics of an arbitrarily disturbed fluid surface.
+For example, the recent numerical simulations of the DZe equation demonstrate that an ensemble of interacting solitons can appear as a result of modulation instability driven by random perturbations of an unstable plane wave (Dyachenko et al., 2017a).
+Another important field of studies is the turbulence of rarified soliton gas where pairwise collision processes play the key role in the formation of wave field statistics (see the recent works of Pelinovsky et al., 2013; Shurgalina and Pelinovsky, 2016).
+We believe that the results presented here can serve as a starting point in the analytical description of such processes.
 Moreover, the reported dependence of soliton interaction dynamics on the relative phase is to be verified in laboratory experiments.